mijp1/castep-docs/docs/developer/test_suite.md

 or the targets of the same name in cmake.

 ??? keyword "Running individual tests"
     In fact the tests may be run at even finer granularity, down to the subdirectory.
-This is not implemented via the Makefile or cmake, and can only be accessed by invoking `testcode` directly.
-The most straightforward means of doing this is to copy and paste the testcode invocation command printed by `make check-spe` including all of the run and argument setup and change the argument of the `-c` option to `<directory>/<subdirectory>`.
-See section [Invoking Testcode](#direct-invocation-of-testcode)
+This is not implemented via the Makefile or cmake, and can only be accessed by invoking `testcode` directly as described [below](#direct-invocation-of-testcode).
+However the most straightforward means of doing this is to copy and paste the testcode invocation command printed by `make check-spe` including all of the run and argument setup and change the argument of the `-c` option to `<directory>/<subdirectory>`.

 ### Adding or changing tests